japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-SymmetricHashJoinStateManager.md

 `removeByKeyCondition` creates an `Iterator` of `UnsafeRowPairs` that <<removeByKeyCondition-getNext, removes keys (and associated values)>> for which the given `removalCondition` predicate holds.

 [[removeByKeyCondition-allKeyToNumValues]]
-`removeByKeyCondition` uses the <<keyToNumValues, KeyToNumValuesStore>> for <<spark-sql-streaming-KeyToNumValuesStore.adoc#iterator, all state keys and values (in the underlying state store)>>.
+`removeByKeyCondition` uses the <<keyToNumValues, KeyToNumValuesStore>> for <<spark-sql-streaming-KeyToNumValuesStore.md#iterator, all state keys and values (in the underlying state store)>>.

-NOTE: `removeByKeyCondition` is used exclusively when `OneSideHashJoiner` is requested to <<spark-sql-streaming-OneSideHashJoiner.adoc#removeOldState, remove an old state>> (for <<spark-sql-streaming-JoinStateWatermarkPredicate.adoc#JoinStateKeyWatermarkPredicate, JoinStateKeyWatermarkPredicate>>).
+NOTE: `removeByKeyCondition` is used exclusively when `OneSideHashJoiner` is requested to <<spark-sql-streaming-OneSideHashJoiner.md#removeOldState, remove an old state>> (for <<spark-sql-streaming-JoinStateWatermarkPredicate.md#JoinStateKeyWatermarkPredicate, JoinStateKeyWatermarkPredicate>>).

 ==== [[removeByKeyCondition-getNext]] `getNext` Internal Method (of `removeByKeyCondition` Method)